By Rafi Musher (JFN member)

 Increasingly, large foundations and, major philanthropists and those who don’t have enough personal money to drive change at scale are seeking out and trying ways to get more scale and more impact faster for the dollars they can contribute.
 One way is by thinking more holistically about the investment side of the house and the grant making side of the house and bringing together the skills of investors and grant makers to get more of what you want, with what you have.
 The IRS has ruled that a PRI — program related investment, allows a non-profit foundation to use grant money to invest in a for-profit social venture as long as the venture meets the philanthropic mission of the foundation, profits returned go back into the grant side of the foundation, and a few other technical specifications.
 The final investment documents can look quite similar to traditional investment documents, however with a combination of financial stipulations and requirements for confirming the mission is aligned with those of the foundation.

 As an example, a foundation having programs focused on workforce development can invest from the grant side of the house, in a for-profit social venture such as Ultra Testing, because Ultra Testing hires people on the autism spectrum to provide software testing, a job for which many are uniquely talented.
-Ultra Testing raised money once in 2013, now employs 50 people, 75% of whom are on the Autism Spectrum.
+Ultra Testing raised money once in 2013, now employs 20 people for considerable part-time work, is profitable and many of those employed have never held steady work.
 The next time Ultra raises money will be to expand services and when it returns the capital to those who used a PRI to invest, the PRI investor will get funds re-deposited into the grant side of the foundation and can use that money to fund any future needs — whether a direct grant or another PRI.

 Using PRIs and investing in social ventures as part of a philanthropic portfolio has multiple benefits.